wearearima/docker-java-cpu-memory-limit/README.md

     }
 ```

-We'll see that the values are different depending on the JDK.
+We'll see that the values are different depending on the Java version.

 # Requirements